 The GL, GFM and GLHK Boards must exercise their respective functions diligently and, to the extent permitted by law, in the best interests of Securityholders as a whole.
-The GLHK Board is governed by Hong Kong law (including the Companies

-Ordinance) and GLHK is also subject to the ASX Listing Rules and the Australian Corporations Act requirements for registered foreign companies.
+The GLHK Board is governed by Hong Kong law (including the Companies Ordinance) and GLHK is also subject to the ASX Listing Rules and the Australian Corporations Act requirements for registered foreign companies.

-The Boards and their committees will continue to have oversight of the Group's business, operations and compliance.
+The Boards and their Committees will continue to have oversight of the Group's business, operations and compliance.
 The GLHK Board is responsible for the preparation of GLHK stand-alone accounts, the determination of dividends out of GLHK and any other non-delegable acts.

 The roles, responsibilities and operation of the Boards of Goodman and their delegation of authority to management are set out in the Board Charter which was updated in August 2015 and adopted by GL, GFM and GLHK.
 The charter clearly establishes the role of the Boards in setting Goodman's objectives and their responsibilities in the implementation of such objectives.
-A copy of the charter is published on Goodman's website at http://www.goodman.com/about-us/corporate-governance/policies-charters-and-other-governance-documents.
+A copy of the charter is available on Goodman's website.

 The Boards have the power to do all things necessary to perform their duties and fulfil their purpose including to: